herotechcourse/kotlin-lotto-precourse/README.md

 ### User Input
 - [x] The user can enter the purchase amount.
   - [x] If the input is not a single number, throw `IllegalArgumentException`
-    - “[ERROR] Purchase amount is not a single number.”
+    - “[ERROR] Input is not a number.”
   - [x] If the amount is not divisible by 1,000 KRW, throw `IllegalArgumentException`
     - “[ERROR] Purchase amount must be in multiples of 1,000 KRW.”